 - A WYSIWYG interface

-To speed things up even more, you can choose to use a Learning Accelerator blueprint and create a course to a tried-and-tested structure four times faster.
+To speed things up even more, you can choose to use a Learning Accelerator template and create a course to a tried-and-tested structure four times faster.

 Scaling up of production